 I am interested in macroeconomics, household finance, and labor economics, with a particular focus on earnings dynamics, housing, and inequality.

 Richer Earnings Dynamics, Consumption and Portfolio Choice over the Life-Cycle (joint with Julio Gálvez, December 2021)

 Homeownership and Portfolio Choice over the Generations (new version, April 2022)

-Wage Risk and Government and Spousal Insurance (joint with Mariacristina De Nardi and Giulio Fella, December 2020)
+Wage Risk and Government and Spousal Insurance (joint with Mariacristina De Nardi and Giulio Fella, new version, May 2022)

 The extent to which households can self-insure depends on their wage risk and family structure.
 We study the UK and show that the persistence and riskiness of wages depends on one’s age and position in the wage distribution.
 We calibrate a model of couples and singles with two alternative wage processes: a canonical one and a flexible one that better matches the data.
 We use our model to evaluate the optimal mix of two types of benefits—in-work versus income floor— under the two wage processes.
 Allowing for rich wage dynamics is important to properly evaluate benefit reforms: the canonical process underestimates wage persistence for women and implies that at the optimum, in-work benefits should account for most benefit income.
 The richer wage process, instead implies that the income floor should be the major source of benefits, similar to the system in place in the UK.